-God got tossed again a few weeks ago when Obama called for homosexual marriage to be recognized as a constitutional right.
+God got tossed again this week when Obama called for homosexual marriage to be recognized as a constitutional right.
 In doing so, he teed up a confrontation between our long-established constitutional right to religious liberty and this newly invented right to gay marriage.